-COVID-19: Summary of Finance and Business Measures – last updated 14 September 2021
+COVID-19: Summary of Financial Support – last updated 1 July 2022

-This article summarises the business support measures the UK and Scottish governments, along with other NGBs and organisations have introduced as a result of the COVID-19 outbreak.
+This article summarises the current business support measures the UK and Scottish governments, along with other NGBs and organisations have introduced as a result of the COVID-19 outbreak.

 For each measure we have listed the date of the latest change.
 Click on any of the measures listed and you will be taken to the appropriate part of this article which covers that topic in more detail.

 Last updated 1 July 2022: Recovery Loan Scheme The Recovery Loan Scheme closed for new applications on 30 June 2022.

 Business Interruption Insurance – updated 1 February 2021

 Business Rates Holidays – updated 7 April 2022

 GOV.UK Business Support Finder Tool – updated 21 April 2020